tomjoht/documentation-theme-jekyll/pages/mydoc/mydoc_generating_pdfs.md

 Also note that there's a `output: pdf` property in case you want to make some of your content unique to PDF output.
 For example, you could add conditional logic that checks whether `site.output` is `pdf` or `web`.
 If it's `pdf`, then include information only for the PDF, and so on.
 If you're using nav tabs, you'll definitely want to create an alternative experience in the PDF.

 In the configuration file, customize the values for the `print_title` and `print_subtitle` that you want.
 These will appear on the title page of the PDF.

+We will access this configure file in the PDF generation script.

 ## 3. Make sure your sidebar data file has titlepage.html and tocpage.html entries